christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Hittite king Ḫattušili I was originally named Labarna (or Tabarna).
 He was associated with Kuššara, the ancestral center of the dynasty.
 After establishing himself at Ḫattuša, he adopted the name Ḫattušili.
 This is the same avatar-switching protocol used by the Bosporan kings (Asander → Caesar).
 The name was a function of geography, not a person's identity.

+In the Hittite archaeological site of Euyuk (Büyükkale/Boğazköy area) Asis was the name of a deity encountered by the Phrygians in central Anatolia.
+This is Zeus Aseis and in Phrygian Anatolian religious tradition and proves that Zeus was associated with As/Asa (https://ignca.gov.in/Asi_data/25979.pdf)

 **c.
 1595–1155 BCE: Kassite Dynasty**

 The Kassite dynasty, which ruled Babylon for nearly 600 years (c.
 1595–1155 BCE), is yet another forgotten Dragon King outpost.
 The name of the Kassites themselves is a direct phonetic match for the Kushans, who were the eastern branch of the Yuezhi.
 The Kassites were the western, Mesopotamian branch of the same Dragon King diaspora, ruling Babylon for six centuries before fading from history.